To read InJAC's November Newsletter, please click here.

 We hope you plan to attend, but if you cannot, please join us via conference call by dialing in at 1-866-548-4703, and using PIN 142398#

 Please be advised of these clarifications regarding the current state of the Asthma Management Plan (AMP) draft:

 We will continue to keep everyone posted on the progress we are making with the plan.
 If you have any questions or concerns in the meantime, please feel free to contact Kelli at 317-520-9343.

 With the school year quickly approaching, here's a checklist to make sure your student with asthma is adequately prepared.

-1. Develop an Asthma Action Plan: All students with asthma should have a written Asthma Action Plan that details personal information about the child’s asthma symptoms, medications, any medicine required before exercise and provides specific instructions about what to do if an asthma episode does not improve with prescribed medication.
+1. Develop an Asthma Management Plan: All students with asthma should have a written Asthma Management Plan that details personal information about the child’s asthma symptoms, medications, any medicine required before exercise and provides specific instructions about what to do if an asthma episode does not improve with prescribed medication.